Extending the Body

 curator

-Her recent curatorial project, Techno-Ecologies for a Fragile Earth, exhibited at Ars Electronica Campus Festival 2025, explored global ecological vulnerability through interactive installations combining perception, environmental data, and technological reflection.
+Her recent curatorial projects, Sensing the Data, Practicing the Care selected at Isea Dubai 2026, or Techno-Ecologies for a Fragile Earth exhibited at Ars Electronica Campus Festival 2025, explored global ecological vulnerability through interactive installations combining perception, environmental data, and technological reflection.
 Across her practice, she advocates for art as an interface of ecological empathy and for media technologies as agents capable of cultivating care, awareness, and relationality.

 resources